-- designing a major class project
+- designing a major class project or innovative student learning experiences

 - analyzing data collected in conjunction with the department's assessment plan

 Grants will range from $1000-$2000, depending on the size of the project, and are paid as salary stipends.
 Applicants are expected to meet university guidelines regarding payment for faculty overload.
+Proposals are due April 20, 2017 at noon.

 Note: Because of funding restrictions, work on Mini-Projects must be done before the end of the fiscal year, June 30.